Research Project

 In the media:

-Both industry and recreational fishers are already noticing changes in the kinds of species that are caught and where.
+Both industry and recreational fishers [have been] noticing changes in the kinds of species that are caught and where [for some time].
 It’s hard to see current fisheries being resilient enough to withstand increases between 80% and 100% of median marine heave wave intensities by the end of the century.

 Tony Craig, partner with marine consultancy Terra Moana